MIR Reusable Turbine

 $499.00 Excl.
 GST

-The Reusable Turbine is manufactured with high-tech materials including special alloys and synthetic sapphires‚ for durability while retaining the features of reproducibility and accuracy.
+The reusable turbine is manufactured with high tech material including special alloys and synthetic sapphires for durability while ensuring reproducibility and accuracy.
 Even after many years of use.

 MIR Reusable Turbine